damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 1. `ErrAction` message, with reason `LATE_SETUP_ACTION` - the request message is sent too late (the setup phase is already concluded)
 2. `ErrObjectNotOwned` - the request message contains resource container IDs that are not owned the player
-3. `ErrNoSuchEntity` - a resource type that doesn't exist is specified
+3. `ErrNoSuchEntity` - a resource type that does not exist is specified
 4. `ErrInitialChoice` - the resurces were already chosen
 5. `ErrResourceTransfer` - a number of resources exceeding the shelf's capacity is requested to be added to a shelf